miso-lims/miso-lims/docs/user_manual/type_data.md

 ## Deliverables

-A deliverable is the product that will be transferred to the client upon completion of the project.
+A deliverable is the product that will be transferred to the client.
 This is set at the project level, and can be changed on both the Create Project and Edit Project page.

 Only MISO administrators are able to create, edit and delete deliverables using the standard interface.
+A deliverable is only deletable if it is not being used by any projects.